Monument to the soldiers who fell in the Latvian liberation struggle in Yaškovo

 248

-Monument to Latvian and Estonian soldiers who died in the War of Independence.
+Monument to the Latvian and Estonian soldiers who fell in the War of Independence.

-The monument created by the sculptor Kārlis Zemdega in 1920 in memory of the soldiers who fell in the Freedom Struggle in Jaškov was first unveiled on September 22, 1935 at the graves of the Viļaka brothers established in 1929.
+The monument, created by sculptor Kārlis Zemdega in memory of the soldiers who fell in the 1920 Liberation War in Jaškovo, was first unveiled on September 22, 1935, at the Viļaka Brothers Cemetery, established in 1929.

-In the pre-war years of Latvia's independence, all important national events in Viļaka parish were connected with the brothers' graves and this monument.
+During the pre-war years of Latvian independence, all important national events in Viļaka parish were associated with the fraternal graves and this monument.

 Used sources and references: